amirh3sam/MySQL_Dbeaver_Xampp_Localhost/README.md

 ![image](https://github.com/amirh3sam/CreateDataBase_Localhost/assets/69331074/f90f8b72-efd7-4e57-948c-82ca9f00dbbc)

-this is one way that you can start create tables and insert data into it and retrived the data:
+This provides a method to initiate the creation of tables, insert data into them, and retrieve the stored information:

 if we want to create the table by typying the script is a good practive to do...